We’ve used one opioid, opium, for millennia. Others have been developed during my lifetime. They’re all useful: and dangerous if misused.

 But some of my forebears were near the low end of society’s ladder, not that many generations back.
 It’s a good place to gain appreciation of distinctions between official records and reality.
 And that’s yet another topic.

 We think Papaver somniferum, the opium poppy, is native to lands around the eastern Mediterranean.

 We’re not sure, though.
 Folks were growing it long before we made written records.

-Since humans move around, a lot, and trade with others who also travel, stuff gets spread around pretty fast.
+Since humans travel, a lot, and trade with others who also travel, stuff gets spread around pretty fast.

 By the time we developed writing, we’d learned that poppy seeds are edible.
 We’d also found medicinal and other uses for the plants.